JEDEC SPHBM4 Standard Announced: HBM Moves Beyond Advanced Packaging

 - SemiAnalysis argues SPHBM4 decisively removes the advanced packaging bottleneck and democratizes HBM; AsymmetricGamma argues the bottleneck is not fully removed.
 [5][9]

-- SemiAnalysis predicts HBM demand will grow faster than supplier capacity even as SPHBM4 widens the supply base; this optimistic demand outlook is unverified and no competing demand forecast is yet cited.
+- SemiAnalysis predicts HBM demand will grow faster than supplier capacity even as SPHBM4 widens the supply base; this demand outlook is unverified and no competing forecast has been cited.
 [5]

 Sources